-When implementing a new Cisco Unified Communications system, create a site-specific installation plan for your team.
+When implementing a Cisco Unified Communications system, create a site-specific plan for your team.
 Describe what needs to be installed and configured.
-Your plan should reference product-specific installation and configuration guides that can be used during the implementation process.
+Your plan should list the referenced product-specific installation guides in Table 5-1.

 Your plan will help you manage timelines for implementing equipment and scheduling outages.
 Include an installation schedule, as well as a test plan that will verify that the operation conforms to the design objectives.